aialmohamed/MPA_KR3_Digital_Twin/Readme.md

 The project involves setting up a **digital twin** system for the **Kuka KR3 R540** robot.
 The key objectives are:

-* Creating an interface between ROS and the robot
+* Creating an interface between ROS and the robot via OPC UA
-* Developing an OPC UA server to synchronize the real robot with the simulated robot
 * Exploring potential use cases for the digital twin
 > [!NOTE]
 > duration of the project: 6 months from the beginning of September (from 01.09.2024 to 28.02.2025)